Access Hoare Logic: Weakest and Strongest Pre-Conditions

 For the other direction, assume $\SFHTriple{P}{C}{Q}$ and let $s$ with $P^s(s)$ be given.
 By the definition of $P^s$, there exists $s'$ such that $\executes{C}{s}{s'}$ and $Q(s')$.
 By $\SFHTriple{P}{C}{Q}$ we obtain $P(s)$.
 This shows $P^s\limp P$. \end{proof}

-\begin{corollary} Let $P^w$ be the weakest precondition for $C$ and $Q$ w.r.t.~Hoare triples, and $P^s$ be the strongest precondition for $C$ and $Q$ w.r.t.~access Hoare triples.
+\begin{corollary} Let $P^w$ be the weakest pre-condition for $C$ and $Q$ w.r.t.~Hoare triples, and $P^s$ be the strongest pre-condition for $C$ and $Q$ w.r.t.~access Hoare triples.
 Then $P^s$ is equal to the intersection of $P^w$ with the set of states in which $C$ terminates. \end{corollary}

 \begin{proof} Let $T$ be the set of states in which $C$ terminates.
 Then we can argue

 where we have used that $C$ is deterministic. \end{proof}